How can research-rich environments be built?

 What can national and international collaborations do to support research-rich environments?

-In what way can we ensure long-term growth and sustainability in initiatives focused on institutional culture?
+In what ways can we ensure long-term goals and sustainability in initiatives focused on institutional care?

 About the research

 The goal of the Creating Postgraduate Collaborations (CPC) project is to support the production of more doctoral graduates and research in Kenya, South Africa and Europe.
 It is led by the Centre for International Cooperation of the Vrije Universiteit Amsterdam (CIS-VU) in collaboration with 9 partners in 5 countries.

 Four initiatives to build strong research communities committed to building postgraduate education

 Strengthening Postgraduate Supervision (SPS) courses